-Cameron Chittock began making models and puppets as a child.
-Later, at Christchurch Polytechnic —where his course involved everything from graphic design to puppet making — Chittock heard about a low budget film being shot by an unknown director named Peter Jackson.
+Later, at Christchurch Polytechnic —where his visual communications course involved everything from graphic design to puppet making — Chittock heard about a low budget film being shot by an unknown director named Peter Jackson.

-The film was called Bad Taste, and Chittock signed on to help out on some of the more ambitious special effects, including a model house which turns into a spaceship.
-He was impressed by Jackson's ability to know just how much work was required to make a particular illusion look convincing on screen.
+The film would be called Bad Taste, and Chittock signed on to help out on some of the more ambitious special effects, including alien heads and a house which transforms into a spaceship.
+He was impressed by Jackson's ability to know just how much work was required to make a particular illusion work on-screen.

-During the making of Bad Taste, Chittock and Jackson came up with the idea of a film featuring puppets doing very bad things.
-Chittock designed 24 puppets, helping fuel a script.
-The plan was to make it as the pilot for a proposed TV series.
-Although it was never completed, the puppet idea was later resurrected for Jackson's feature Meet the Feebles.
+During the making of Bad Taste, Chittock and Jackson came up with the idea of a film featuring dodgy puppets — "the idea of very basic, very cartoon character doing things that if you got real actors to do, you would never get away with it".
+Chittock initially designed 24 puppets, which helped fuel a script.
+The plan was for the puppet project to be part of a proposed TV series, and Chittock was among those who invested money into filming a pilot.
+Although it was never completed, some of the footage won interest from Japanese investors, and the project was ultimately reborn as Jackson's second feature Meet the Feebles.

 Sources include